airqo-platform/AirQo-experiments/reproducibility-template/readme.md

 This folder contains a basic template file and folder structure for reproducible resreach in Python.
 It consists of the following folders and files:

-## `code/`

-**Mandatory**

-- Must contain Jupyer notebooks and / or Python scripts.
-- There must (at a minimum) be clear seperation of function between data download, data munging and analysis.
-In the case of Jupyter notebooks these may be seperate headings, for scripts they may be seperate files.
-- ToDo: Structure for tests and Python modules.

 ## `data/`

 ### `raw/`